Tarakasi: Tradition

 Vermilion boxes, brooches, pendants, earrings and hairpins are in great demand.
-A vermilion box is must in any Oriya marriage, but this tradition dying out.
-Waist bands made from Tarakasi work were used traditionally in the marriage.
+A vermilion box is a must in any Odia marriage, but this tradition is dying out.
+Waist bands made from Tarakasi work were used traditionally in marriage.
 Oriya marriages are incomplete without Tarakasi anklets and toe rings.

 Odissi

-The jewelry worn in Odissi, one of the Indian classical dances originating from Odisha, are made from Tarakasi work.
+The jewellery worn in Odissi, one of the Indian classical dances originating from Odisha, is made from Tarakasi work.
 These ornaments adorn the head, ear, neck, hands, fingers and waist of the dancer.
-The ornaments include a choker, padaka-tilaka (a long necklace), bahichudi or tayila (armlets), kankana (bracelets), a mekhalaa (belt), anklets, bells, kapa (earrings) and a seenthi (ornament work on the hair and forehead).
-These ornaments are embellished with natural un-cut stones lined with silver and gold.
+The ornaments include a choker, padaka-tilaka (a long necklace), bahichudi or tayila (armlets), kankana (bracelets), a mekhala (belt), anklets, bells, kapa (earrings) and a sinthi (ornament work on the hair and forehead).
+These ornaments are embellished with natural, uncut stones lined with silver and gold.